 Just as there are many reasons for a denture or partial denture to fit poorly, there are also many different types of pre-prosthetic surgery.
 Your procedure will depend on your specific needs and the condition of your mouth.
 One or more of the following methods may be used to improve the fit of your dentures:

 - Removal of excess gum or soft tissue

 - Jaw bone smoothing or reshaping

 - Soft tissue or bone grafting procedures

 At Pacific Northwest Oral & Maxillofacial Surgeons, we want every patient to feel comfortable and informed before a procedure.
 Dr. Rick Edwards, Dr. Carl Johnson, Dr. Ben Johnson, and Dr. Michael Johnson all have extensive experience preparing the mouth for tooth replacements.
-When you come to one of our offices in Auburn, WA, Federal Way, WA, Renton, WA, or Maple Valley, WA, your surgeon will discuss all of your tooth replacement options with you and fully explain which sort of pre-prosthetic procedure is necessary to ensure the fit of your dentures.
+When you come to one of our offices in Auburn, WA, Federal Way, WA, Renton, WA, Maple Valley, WA, or Puyallup, WA, your surgeon will discuss all of your tooth replacement options with you and fully explain which sort of pre-prosthetic procedure is necessary to ensure the fit of your dentures.
 We also offer other tooth replacement options, such as dental implants and implant-supported bridges, which may be a better solution for those who want a more permanent tooth replacement option.
 If you are interested in pre-prosthetic surgery or other tooth replacement options, contact our office for more information.